awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/u.s.-sales-and-use-tax-report.md

 # US Sales and Use Tax Report<a name="u.s.-sales-and-use-tax-report"></a>

  This monthly report provides sellers with information about US sales and use tax that AWS collects from sales and use transactions in AWS Marketplace\.
-The report includes only products that sellers enroll in the AWS Marketplace US sales tax program\.
-You receive this report only if you enroll in the AWS Marketplace tax calculation service\.
-The report includes calculated US sales and use tax for products with a product tax code\.
+The report includes both products that sellers enroll in the AWS Marketplace US sales tax collection service and products that AWS is required to collect and remit tax on\.

+For sales of products enrolled in the tax calculation service, the report includes calculated US sales and use tax for products with a product tax code\.
 Any products without a product tax code appear in this report with a tax value of $0\.00 USD\.
+For sales of products that are not eligible for the tax calculation service because of enacted marketplace facilitator rules, you will see amounts that AWS has collected and remitted as `AWS`, based on our internal tax decisions\.
+For more information, see [AWS Marketplace Sellers & Tax Collection](http://aws.amazon.com/tax-help/marketplace) on Amazon Web Services Tax Help\.

 To map transactions between the monthly disbursement report and this report, use the `Transaction Reference ID`\.

 This report is available on the AWS Marketplace Management Portal under the **Reports** tab\.
 If you're enrolled in the AWS Marketplace commerce analytics service, you can use API calls to pull down sections of this report\.
 For more information, see [AWS Marketplace Commerce Analytics Service](commerce-analytics-service.md)\.

 ## Publication Schedule<a name="publication-schedule-5"></a>